 Veronica▼ has 32 variants: Rana, Ranna, Roni, Ronica, Ronika, Ronna, Ronnee, Ronni, Ronnica, Ronnie▼, Ronny, Veera, Veira, Vera▲, Veranica, Veranique, Verinique, Vernice▼, Vernicka, Vernika, Verohnica, Verohnicca, Verona▼, Veronice, Veronicka, Veronika, Veronike, Veroniqua, Veronique, Veronka, Veronqua and Vonnie.more]

 Veronica is a very popular first name for women (#158 out of 4276, Top 4%) and also a very popular surname for all people (#39824 out of 150436, Top 26%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Veronica for girls.
 Veronica reached its apex rank of #68 in the U.S. during 1980-1989, and is at #375 presently.
 (Top 1000 Birth Names Records, 2014)

-Prominent alternative forms of Veronica (#375 last year) are Vera (#367 last year), Vernice, Verona, Vonnie, Ronnie, Bernice, Roni, Ronna and Berenice.
-Adoption of these girl names reached its apex during the years 1910-1919 (usage of 0.3826%) and is now much lower (usage 0.1258%, ▼67.1%), with forms like Veronica, Berenice, Bernice, Verona and Vernice falling out of style.
-Vera (#367) is the most chic girl name in this compilation, with this name having a rebound in usage.
+Prominent alternative forms of Veronica (#375 2 years ago) are Vera (#367 2 years ago), Vernice, Verona, Vonnie, Ronnie, Bernice, Roni, Ronna and Berenice.
+Adoption of these forms of Veronica was common during the years 1910-1919 (average #617) and is somewhat less today (#874, ▼67.1%), with forms like Veronica, Berenice, Bernice, Verona and Vernice falling out of style.
+Veronica is a perennial favorite, though Vera is currently the preferred form.
 Below is a charted comparison of the usage of the girl name Veronica and associated names.
 (Top 1000 Birth Names Records, 2014)